zerdychhuonchhay/student-management-dashboard/PROJECT_PLAN.md

 # Project & Learning Plan: Building a Secure, Full-Stack App from Zero

 This document is your roadmap.
 It's designed for two purposes:
-1.  **Building the Project:** It provides clear prompts you can give to an AI to generate the code for each step.
+1.  **Building the Project with AI:** It provides clear prompts you can give to an AI to generate the code for each step.
-2.  **Your Learning:** It provides a parallel, step-by-step learning path for you to understand the concepts behind the AI-generated code.
+2.  **Your Learning Plan:** It provides a parallel, step-by-step learning path for you to understand the concepts behind the AI-generated code.

 **The Goal:** Transform this AI-built prototype into a secure, professional, multi-user application, and learn the fundamentals of web development along the way.